 Is accommodation available for parents/supporters?

-Overnight accommodation can be booked at Green Park House, which is located in the city centre.
-Discounted rates are available for parents/supporters of applicants who are attending the programme.
+Subject to availability, overnight accommodation can be booked at Green Park House, which is located in the city centre.
+Discounted rates are available for parents/supporters of applicants who are attending the Transition to University Programme.

 Please contact firstname.lastname@example.org for further details.